Master-O/Master-O/README.md

 - 👀 I’m interested in ...
 Creating my Own Video Game.
 - 🌱 I’m currently learning ...
 Python & Japanese.
 - 💞️ I’m looking to collaborate on ...
 Coding & Programming.
 - 📫 How to reach me ...
-Would be Best to send a DM.
+Would be Best to send a email to omarblackburn1996@gmail.com

 <!---
 Master-O/Master-O is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.